Almena (town), Wisconsin

-Almena is a town in Barron County in the U.S. state of Wisconsin.
-The population was 858 at the 2010 census.
-The Village of Almena is partially located within the town.
+The Town of Almena is in Barron County in the U.S. state of Wisconsin.
+The population was 887 at the 2020 census, up from 858 at the 2010 census.
+The village of Almena is partially located within the town.

 Geography

-Almena is located along the western edge of Barron County; its western border is the Polk County line.
-The village of Almena is located along the eastern edge of the town, and the village of Turtle Lake is in the southwest corner.
+The town is located along the western edge of Barron County; its western border is the Polk County line.
+The village of Almena is located along the eastern edge of the town, and the village of Turtle Lake is in the southwestern corner.

-U.S. Route 8 crosses the town from east to west, through the villages of Almena and Turtle Lake.
+U.S. Route 8 crosses the town from east to west through the villages of Almena and Turtle Lake.
 It is 10 mi east to Barron and 26 mi west to St. Croix Falls.
 U.S. Route 63 crosses the town diagonally from Turtle Lake in the southwest to the northern border; the highway leads 7 mi northeast to Cumberland and 13 mi southwest to Clear Lake.

 According to the United States Census Bureau, the town has a total area of 83.8 sqkm, of which 78.9 sqkm is land and 4.9 sqkm, or 5.88%, is water.
 Upper and Lower Turtle Lakes are the largest water bodies in the town, followed by Echo Lake and the eastern end of Horseshoe Lake.